 3. Dynamic Serving (Server Side Components+ Responsive Web Design)

-And here is the most complex (for the team of developers behind the website, who’ll have to respond so some bigger challenges now), but surely the most efficient (for the user’s experience point of view) mobile-friendly approach!
+And here is the most complex (for the team of developers who’ll have to respond so some bigger challenges now), but surely the most efficient (from the user’s experience standpoint) mobile-friendly approach!

 - one URL